What you will learn

 - Specific post-secondary level courses may be used to substitute for secondary school courses at the discretion of the appropriate departments.

-- Applicants must be 16 years of age or older or a graduate of a secondary school.
+- International applicants must be 17 years of age or older or a graduate of a secondary school.
 (Some exceptions may apply.)

 - Motivated and positive attitude towards learning